Takamasa Yoshizaka: Life with Le Corbusier

-Yoshizaka arrived in Marseilles in late September, 1950.
+Yoshizaka arrived in Marseilles in late September 1950.
 On 24 September 1950 he was shown around Le Corbusier's Unité d'Habitation which was under construction at that time.
 Two weeks later he was in Paris at Le Corbusier's office.

 Whilst in the office he worked on a number of projects including: site supervision at the Marseilles Unité d'Habitation, a Law School in Chandigarh and Nantes-Rezé Unité d'Habitation.

 In 1951 another group of Japanese students came to France to study.
 Amongst them was Ura Taro, a mathematician.
 He and Yosizaka became good friends and Ura asked Yosizaka to design his home upon his return to Japan.

 Other interests

 Yosizaka was a keen mountaineer.
-He joined the mountaineering club at high school in 1935 and in 1960 led an expedition to Mount McKinley in Alaska.
+He joined the mountaineering club at high school in 1935 and in 1960 led an expedition to Denali in Alaska.

 When he was living in Paris he appeared as an extra in the Julien Duvivier film Sous le ciel de Paris where he cycles through a scene by the Seine on a bicycle.